 Howard “Hoddy” Hanna, whose real estate company has raised more than $14 million for children’s hospitals worldwide, thanks his 9,000 agents around the country for buying into his philanthropic vision and helping him achieve his goals.
 No one achieves their greatest dreams alone, Hanna says.
 “I owe everything I’ve accomplished to the great people who work for me and my family,” says Hanna, who runs the company with his sisters.

 4. Don’t leave it to others to address a pressing need.

 Wilson-Bolton admitted that at one time, she wasn’t even aware of the extent of the homeless problem in her area either.
 But she refused to wait for someone else to do something about it.
-“I’ve learned to never say where I will not go or what I will not do,” she said.
+“I’ve learned to never say where I will not go or what I will not do,” she says.
 “God uses us to change lives.
 I’ve seen people returned to families and healed from shame and broken hearts.”

 5. Show humility when someone asks for help.

 Dimiceli, who has contributed $5 million of his own money to the charity, recalled growing up poor himself.
 He said his mother would regularly cry over their family’s disadvantages.
 It’s the memory of her tears that drives him to help others.
-“When I see pain, I address it,” he said.
+“When I see pain, I address it,” he says.
 “That’s how I treat all of God’s creations.”